Stop Chasing P99s in the Dark: A Practical Framework to Balance Performance and Cloud Spend

 The day the p95s spiked and the CFO called

-pool.
+We’d just shipped a “simple” personalization tweak.
+Thirty minutes later, p95 on the product page jumped from 320ms to 950ms, error_rate crept to 2.2%, and autoscaling doubled our c5.2xlarge pool.
 Real User Monitoring showed LCP in Chrome Mobile drifting past 3s, and conversions dropped 8%.
 Finance pinged me: “Why is EC2 up 40% this hour?”
-I’ve seen this movie too many times: teams chase p99
+I’ve seen this movie too many times: teams chase p99 graphs while burning money, and customers are quietly exiting.

 Here’s what actually works: anchor every optimization to a user-facing metric and a unit-economic target.
 Then use a small set of brutally practical techniques to move those numbers—without letting the cloud bill run feral.